jhkrug/jhkrug.github.io/_posts/2014-10-23-the_first_aaad.md

 the UK transport economy that it's usually easier for everybody to get to Euston, London than it is, for example, to get from York to Lancaster.

-I had never organised anything remotely similar before so it was extremely useful to have a room at the British Library, with badges and catering arranged by Andrea Stubbs.
+I had never organized anything remotely similar before, so it was extremely useful to have a room at the British Library, with badges and catering arranged by Andrea Stubbs.
 I used Eventbrite to manage registration and SurveyMonkey to collect some feedback.